alexrice236/ROS2_FizzBuzz/README.md

 This tells `colcon` build system that our package has an entry point named `number_publisher` which will invoke the `main` function in our `number_publisher_node` code of our `fizzbuzz` package.

 ## Testing the Number Publisher Node
 Now it is time to see your hard work in action.
-Lets test the number publisher node to make sure it is functioning properly.
+Let's test the number publisher node to make sure it is functioning properly.

 First you will have to build your package again.
 To do this source your workspace setup file, which was created in the `install` directory last time we ran `colcon build`, and run `colcon build` from the root of your workspace.